pseudocoders/GPT-notes/basics/frontend.md

 These minification tools help reduce the file size of JavaScript code by removing unnecessary characters, optimizing code structure, and performing various transformations.
 Minification is a standard practice in web development to improve website performance by minimizing file sizes and reducing network transfer time.

+## REDUX

+Redux is a predictable state management library for JavaScript applications, commonly used with frameworks like React, Angular, and Vue.
+It provides a centralized and predictable way of managing the application state, making it easier to develop complex applications with consistent and reliable state handling.

+The core principles of Redux can be summarized as follows:

+1. **Single Source of Truth**: In Redux, the entire state of an application is stored in a single JavaScript object called the "store."
+This central store represents the global state of the application and serves as a single source of truth.
+It simplifies data management and makes it easier to understand and debug the application's state.

+2. **State is Read-Only and Immutable**: The state in Redux is read-only, meaning it cannot be directly modified.
+To update the state, you dispatch actions, which are plain JavaScript objects describing the type of change to be made.
+The state is then updated by pure functions called "reducers" that take the current state and the dispatched action as inputs and return a new state object.

+3. **Changes are Made through Pure Functions**: Reducers are pure functions that take the current state and an action as inputs and return a new state.
+They should not have side effects or modify the original state.
+By following this principle, Redux ensures that state changes are predictable, testable, and easily traceable.

+4. **Predictable State Updates with Actions**: Actions are payloads of information that describe the changes to be made to the state.
+They are dispatched by components or other parts of the application to trigger state updates.
+Actions must have a "type" property to indicate the type of change being made.
+Additional data related to the action can also be included.

+5. **Changes are Made through Reducers**: Reducers are pure functions that specify how the state should change in response to dispatched actions.
+They take the current state and the dispatched action as inputs and return a new state.
+Reducers are combined to create the root reducer, which handles the overall state update.

+6. **State Mutations are Avoided**: Redux encourages immutability, which means that state objects are not mutated directly.
+Instead, new copies of the state are created for each update, ensuring that the previous state remains unchanged.
+This helps with debugging, undo/redo functionality, and tracking changes in the application.

+7. **Integration with Middleware**: Redux allows the integration of middleware, which provides a third-party extension point for handling side effects such as asynchronous actions, logging, or API requests.
+Middleware intercepts dispatched actions before they reach the reducers and can modify or delay actions, dispatch new actions, or perform asynchronous operations.

+By following these principles, Redux provides a predictable and structured approach to managing application state.
+It simplifies the process of tracking changes, debugging, and maintaining consistency across the application.
+Redux has gained popularity due to its simplicity, scalability, and ease of integration with popular JavaScript frameworks.

 ## Isomorphic web applications

 An isomorphic web application, also known as a universal web application, is a type of web application that shares the same codebase and can be rendered both on the server-side and the client-side.
 It combines the benefits of server-side rendering (SSR) with the interactivity of client-side rendering (CSR), providing improved performance, SEO, and user experience.